interactive-fiction-class/interactive-fiction-class.github.io/index.md

 </div>
 -->
 <div class="alert alert-success" markdown="1">
 This course will be offered in Spring 2022!
 It will be held on Tuesdays and Thursdays from 1:45pm-3:15pm Eastern.
-We’ll be handling the permits for that class via the [CIS Waitlist System](https://forms.cis.upenn.edu/waitlist/index.php) which will open around Nov 23, after the early registration period.
+We’ll be managing permits for that class via the [CIS Waitlist System](https://forms.cis.upenn.edu/waitlist/index.php) which will open around Nov 23, after the early registration period.
 </div>

 Course number